Get webpage data by providing examples

 Getting data from a web page lets users easily extract data from web pages, and import that data into Power BI Desktop.
-Often however, data on Web pages aren't in tidy tables that are easy to extract, so getting data from such pages - even if it's structured and consistent - can be challenging.
+Often however, data on Web pages aren't in tidy tables that are easy to extract.
+Getting data from such pages can be challenging, even if the data is structured and consistent.

-There is a solution.
-With the Get Data from Web by example feature, you can essentially show Power BI Desktop which data you want to extract by providing one or more examples within the connector dialog, and it will gather other data on the page that match your examples.
+There's a solution.
+With the Get Data from Web by example feature, you can essentially show Power BI Desktop which data you want to extract by providing one or more examples within the connector dialog.
+Power BI Desktop gathers other data on the page that match your examples.
 With this solution you can extract all sorts of data from Web pages, including data found in tables and other non-table data.

 Using Get Data from Web by example

-To use Get Data from Web by example, select Get Data from the Home ribbon menu.
-In the window that appears, select Other from the categories in the left pane, and then select Web.
+Select Get Data from the Home ribbon menu.
+In the dialog box that appears, select Other from the categories in the left pane, and then select Web.
+Select Connect to continue.

-From there, enter the URL of the Web page from which you'd like to extract data.
-In this article we'll use the Microsoft Store Web page, and show how this connector works.
+In From Web, enter the URL of the Web page from which you'd like to extract data.
+In this article, we'll use the Microsoft Store Web page, and show how this connector works.

 If you want to follow along, you can use the Microsoft Store URL that we use in this article:

-When you select OK, you're taken to the Navigator dialog where any auto-detected tables from the Web page are presented.
-In the case shown in the image below, no tables were found, but there is a button on the bottom of the page called Extract table using examples that lets you provide examples.
+When you select OK, you're taken to the Navigator dialog box where any autodetected tables from the Web page are presented.
+In the case shown in the image below, no tables were found.
+Select Add table using examples to provide examples.

-Selecting the Extract table using examples presents an interactive window where you can preview the content of the Web page, and enter sample values of the data you would like to extract.
+Add table using examples presents an interactive window where you can preview the content of the Web page.
+Enter sample values of the data you want to extract.

 In this example, we'll extract the Name and Price for each of the games on the page.
-We can do that by specifying a couple of examples from the page for each column, as shown in the following image.
-As those examples are typed in, Power Query (which is the underlying technology that extracts the data from the Web page) is able to extract data that fits the pattern of example entries using smart data extraction algorithms.
+We can do that by specifying a couple of examples from the page for each column.
+As you enter examples, Power Query extracts data that fits the pattern of example entries using smart data extraction algorithms.

-Once we're happy with the data extracted from the Web page, we select OK to go to Query Editor, where we can apply more transformations or shape the data, such as combining this data with other data our sources.
+Once you're happy with the data extracted from the Web page, select OK to go to Power Query Editor.
+You can apply more transformations or shape the data, such as combining this data with other data our sources.